-- Tuesday, August 13th beginning at 8:00am (Draft Barn and Covered Arena) - Thursday, August 15th at 9:00am with Open Draft Horses (Covered Arena)
+- Tuesday, August 13th beginning at 8:00am (Draft Barn and Covered Arena) - Thursday, August 15th at 9:00am with Open Draft Horses (Covered Arena) Award for 1st place Rosettes for 1st-12tt

 ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 18th between 6:00am-8:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).